s-society/sharpboy/README.md

 Greetings and welcome to our repository: Sharpboy !

-We are s-society: alarsyo, ilnoumri, naganori and megastorm.
+We are s-society: alarsyo, ilnoumri, naganori-san and megastorm.
 We are all students in a French computer engineering school called EPITA and this is a first year school project.

 The Sharpboy Project is a GameBoy emulator that we are writing in F\#.